TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Cutlery

-Shop AllCasual Looks for HerCasual Looks for HimBeauty (retail) therapy Freshen up your routine with faves from Salon &.
-Sephora inside JCPenney.Haircare—go big or go homeStock up on all your value-sized faves.SEPHORA COLLECTION Makeup, Starting at $10select styles | Excluded from coupons.UP TO 50% OFF School Uniforms Comfy styles that are first in class &. made to last.select styles
+Shop AllBUY 1 GET 1 50% OFF\*all your basic needs | select styles**Boys** **Girls** **Men** **Women**\*Buy one item at regular price, get a second item of equal or lesser value for 50% off, while supplies last.
+ApparelShoesBackpacksFor HerFor HimBoysGirlsCasual Looks for HerCasual Looks for HimUP TO 50% OFF School Uniforms Comfy styles that are first in class &. made to last.select styles

 *   Shop All

-Furniture &.
-Mattress SALEUP TO 60% OFF+EXTRA 10% OFF WITH couponEnds 7/15 | select stylesMattressesFurniture Show off your #AllAtJCP styleView GalleryMedia Gallery5 of 14 total items loaded in Media GalleryFollow @jcpenney   Learn More  Shop NowRecommended for You
+Beauty (retail) therapy Freshen up your routine with faves from Salon &.
+Sephora inside JCPenney.Haircare—go big or go homeStock up on all your value-sized faves.SEPHORA COLLECTION Makeup, Starting at $10select styles | Excluded from coupons.Furniture &.
+Mattress SALEUP TO 60% OFF+EXTRA 10% OFF WITH couponEnds 7/15 | select stylesMattressesFurniture  Learn More  Shop Now Show off your #AllAtJCP styleView GalleryMedia Gallery5 of 14 total items loaded in Media GalleryFollow @jcpenney Recommended for You

 *   LIMITED TIME SPECIAL!
 Q7 Blush Smart Watch-900006r-18-P04